 Due to federal grant restrictions, the purchase of meals or refreshments as part of grant programming is prohibited.

-How does this affect my MA Educator Evaluation?
+Will participating affect my MA Educator Evaluation?

 You may you choose to use the work from this grant program as part of your goals connected to the MA Educator Evaluation.
-However, your participation and work with the BRAINworks grant program is not directly related to your MA Educator Evaluation.
+However, your participation and work with the BRAINworks grant program are not directly related to your MA Educator Evaluation.

 Can I earn PDPs or professional credits for my participation?

 Yes!
 BRAINworks courses are accredited by Massachusetts College of Liberal Arts, and you can earn either in-service credits or graduate credits for your participation.
 The number of credits for each course each semester varies.

 You can earn PDPs instead of credits for your participation in BRAINworks if you so choose.
 PDPs are awarded by North Adams Public Schools.

 BRAINworks provides arts integration strategies that incorporate Webb’s Depth of Knowledge.
 What are these concepts?
 They’re large ideas that encompass assessment, rigor, artistic techniques and the scaffolding of learning.

 The John F. Kennedy Center for the Performing Arts offers a comprehensive interpretation of arts integration: defining it as “an approach to teaching in which student construct and demonstrate understanding through an art form.
 Students engage in a creative process which connects an art form with another subject area and meets evolving objectives in both” (Silverstein and Layne, 2010).
 This type of teaching strategy can take the form of using creative movement to teach and assess learning about the water cycle, or creating a collage to illustrate the main themes of a difficult piece of literature.